Join the movement

 We’re already on the ground working on the 50th anniversary event and collaborating with partners and major global players, including multilaterals, faith groups, teachers, universities, museums, science organizations, state governments, mayors, artists, athletes and other vital stakeholders.

 We will educate and mobilize more than one billion people to grow and support the next generation of environmental activists.
 It’s time to reimagine what we can collectively do for our global environment with activities and events.
-The six components:
+The seven components:

 Earth Day Network has enlisted leaders and activists to help inspire and guide our work and engage our global audience for Earth Day 2020.
 The Global Advisory Committee members: U.S. EPA Administrator Lisa Jackson, the first U.S. EPA Administrator William Ruckelshaus, actor and activist Leonardo DiCaprio, Indian actor and producer Anil Kapoor, former President of Finland Tarja Halonen, Secretary of the Smithsonian David J. Skorton, Virgin Group founder Sir Richard Branson, television writer and producer Norman Lear, Walt Disney Studios Chairman Alan Horn, co-founder of EarthEcho International Philippe Cousteau, Senior Fellow at the Woods Hole Research Center Rafe Pomerance, film producer Stacey Sher, United Nations Foundation CEO Kathy Calvin, founder and managing partner of DBL Partners Nancy Pfund, and actor and activist Ed Begley Jr.